ERA-2022/PerSeO/README.md

         return coeficiente
     ```

-    In the same way that the before point, this function will use later.
+    Similar to the previous point, this function will be used later on.

-*   __Fourth step:__ You must initialize the system with init_system(...).
-This method comes from commands of the first importation, and you must add the arguments defined in the second step.
+*   __Fourth step:__ Initialize the system using the init_system(...) method from the commands module.
+This method takes in the parameters defined in the second step.

 The order of arguments in the init_system method is as follows:

     | Position |  argument name | data type | description |
     |:--------:|:--------------:|:---------:| :---------:|